guntas-13/setup-tools/QnAs/README.md

 2. Agree on **ABI** (how arguments are passed, how stack is used, name mangling)
 3. Expose compatible **symbols**

-👉 then they can be linked together.
+-then they can be linked together.

 ---